hoerresb/WifiWizard/README.md

 * `WifiWizard.removeNetwork(SSID, win, fail);` removes the network with the given SSID.
 As above, `win` and `fail` are callback functions.
 * `WifiWizard.connectNetwork(SSID, win, fail);` connects the phone to the given Wifi network.
 * `WifiWizard.disconnectNetwork(SSID, win, fail);` disconnects the phone to the given Wifi network.
+* `WifiWizard.listNetworks(listHandler, fail);` retrieves a list of the configured networks as an array of strings and passes them to the function listHandler.
+* `WifiWizard.startScan(listHandler, fail);` start WiFi scanning.
-* `WifiWizard.listNetworks(listHandler, fail);` retrieves a list of the available networks as an array of strings and passes them to the function listHandler.
+* `WifiWizard.getScanResults(listHandler, fail);` retrieves a list of the available networks as an array of strings and passes them to the function listHandler.

 ### Changelog: